Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

    AutoConstraints

-Note: A ``MagneticConstraintSet`` is a set of magnetic constraints to be applied to an equilibrium as an optimisation problem using the "TikhonovCurrentCOP" or "UnconstrainedTikhonovCurrentGradientCOP" current optimisation classes.
+Note: A ``MagneticConstraintSet`` is a set of magnetic constraints to be applied to an equilibrium as an optimisation problem using the :py:class:`~bluemira.equilibria.optimisation.problem.TikhonovCurrentCOP` or "UnconstrainedTikhonovCurrentGradientCOP" current optimisation classes.
 It  can be sub-classed or initialised with ``MagneticConstraints``.